 Quality assurance needs to be in place from the very beginning.
 However, it is of crucial importance during development.
-A proper QA process is undergone with the help of specific tools, functioning during precise stages.
+A proper QA process leverages specific tools, functioning during precise stages.
 Some of these tools and processes are described here.

 The main stages of the QA process include:

-- A preparatory phase (lasts between the actual beginning of the development process and the primary form assembly of the digital product)
+- A preparatory phase (lasting from the very beginning of the development process to the primary form assembly of the digital product)